JoostVisser/fortune-slip-generator/data/please_read_me.txt

-Welcome to the Fortune Generator.
+Welcome to the Fortune slips Generator!

 This is a simple program that will generate a PDF of fortunes.
 You can print them out, cut them and fold them to create your very own fortune slips!